Doctor of Ministry

 Our Doctor of Ministry program is designed for those who have been or are currently engaged in ministry, and who feel the need to reflect upon a certain aspect of their ministry, to reconnect with their calling and the One who called them, to revitalize their vision, or to reignite their passion for a life of true uncompromising discipleship.

-Coursework – Six courses, totaling 15 credit hours (see below for course descriptions).
+I. Coursework – Five courses, or 15 credit hours (see below for course descriptions).
 Additional coursework may be assigned and will vary for each student.
 Once the thesis proposal has been accepted, the student will become a candidate.

-DISC 713 – Advanced Total Spiritual Transformation (2 cr hrs)
+DISC 712 – Advanced Discipleship and Discipling (3 cr hrs)

 MIN 571 – Vision and Leadership (3 cr hrs)